-B.5.1 Faculty Competence and Size
+B.5.1 Faculty Competency and Size

-Appendix I-A, Tables 3 and 4 give an analysis of the qualifications, activity levels and workload of full-time and part-time faculty directly supporting the AE Program.
-It should be noted that there are other faculty in the ME Program (and associated discipline / facilities) that provide additional, occasional contributions to the AE Program.
-The part-time faculty supporting the AE Program are very important, as they bring contemporary industry expertise and help provide adequate staffing in a time of minimal coverage.
-Appendix I-C gives the resumes of all full-time and part-time faculty within the Department.
-As a whole, the Department has eleven full-time tenure-track faculty members and one FERP-active (Faculty Early Retirement Program) faculty member.
-All eleven full-time faculty hold Ph.D. degrees in their respective subject areas.
+Appendix I-A, Tables 3 and 4 give an analysis of the qualifications, activity levels and workload of full-time and part-time faculty within the Department.
+Appendix I-C gives the resumes of all full-time and part-time faculty.
+The Department has eleven full-time tenure-track faculty members and one FERP-active (Faculty Early Retirement) faculty.
+All of the full-time faculty hold Ph.D. degrees in their respective subject areas.
 Four are registered professional engineers, and nearly all have had two or more years of industrial experience.
+The size of the faculty is nominally adequate to cover all of the curricular areas in the program (as well as responsibilities to the students, the College of Engineering, the University and the profession).
+All the ME disciplines in the program - thermodynamics / heat transfer, fluid mechanics, mechanical design, manufacturing / mechatronics are represented on the current faculty.